 How the subsidised study works

-- Cost of study guides
+- The use of study guides

 - You need to study at least three subjects per 12 month period - we subsidise you to study a minimum of 3 subjects in any 12 month period.
 You can’t study less than this minimum number of subjects, unless of course you only have one or two papers left to complete.